putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Sir, the mission?
 The Rebels, sir?” the trooper asked.

 “Your mission is to die.
-Whether that happens today or tomorrow isn’t my concern.”
+When that happens isn’t my concern.”

 The lieutenant’s words made little sense to the trooper.
 Dying for the Empire would be an honor!

 “Sir?”
 FD-472 said.
 He was still awaiting an order he could actually follow.
 “I await my chance to serve.
 What are your orders, sir?”

 “Go find him,” he said.
 “You too.”
-He gestured toward LW-312, who he seemed to be picking at random.
+He gestured toward LW-312, who was staggering to his feet, still exhausted from a restless night.
+He seemed to be picking the trooper at random.
 “Find the squad leader’s last-known position.”

 “Sir, do we need to report,” sir?” trooper FD-472 interjected.